Have you ever wanted to plan a weekend in Washington DC but didn’t know where to start?

 Because Washington DC is the capital of the USA, it’s incredibly easy to get to.
 There are an endless amount of options for traveling to the city.

 The most common is of course flying.
 The airport closest to DC is Washington Dulles International Airport.
 All major airlines fly into the airport pretty frequently.

 If you live closer, you can choose to come in via Amtrak or the Metro.
 Amtrak is probably best if you’re traveling from outside of Maryland or Virginia.
 If you are coming to DC from Maryland or Virginia though, we suggest the Metro.

 It’s a super quick and cheap way to get into the city.
 You’ll find several different stations scattered throughout both states that take you directly into Washington DC.

 You can also take a Greyhound bus into the city.
 The options truly are endless for getting to Washington DC.

 Getting Around During Your Washington DC Weekend Getaway

-The Ultimate 3 Day Weekend In Washington DC Itinerary
+Weekend In Washington DC: The Best 3 Days In DC Itinerary

 Day 1: Intro to Washington DC